dpshkr/mysite/docs/twodmoscap.md

 The 2D MOS capacitor, on the other hand, has no band bending.
 It only has what we would call "band-movement".
 The semiconducting layer, therefore, is at a single potential given by $\phi_s$.
-The central problem we will try to solve is to find this potential, $\ph_s$ given the gate bias and the properties of various materials in the device.
+The central problem we will try to solve is to find this potential, $\phi_s$ given the gate bias and the properties of various materials in the device.
 Later, when we look at transistors, this potential will vary along the lateral direction of the semiconductor.